What To Do In Bali for 5 Days

 - Get a private driver to take you around Bali.

 - I highly recommend Putu Arnawa.
 He was one of the reasons why our trip was so awesome.
-You can contact him at www.balifriend.net
+You can find out more on my experiences with him here.

 - Despite the Conrad being a pretty awesome hotel, the Nusa Dua/Tengoban Benoa area is just too far from the main attractions on the island.
 Ubud is a good base for all the country side/temple sights and sad to say Kuta/Legian/Seminyak are good bases for the southern part of Bali.
 Travelling from our area always added about 1.5 hours each way because of insane chaotic traffic and this one main round-about clog right by the airport.

 - Highly recommended to check out some off-the-beaten path local activities like the semi-annual celebrations or cock fights – talk to your driver